 According to Canadian real estate consultants Altus Group, spending on home renovations has increased year after year, since 1998.
 In 2016, Canadians spent more than $71 billion on home repairs and remodelling.

 This preoccupation with renovating and redecorating, without professional assistance, also ushered in a new type of blogger: The expert DIYer.
-This new breed of blogger is a mixture of people.
+This new breed of bloggers is a mixture of people.
 Some are old hats at design and decor that started laying out their expertise via the keyboard.
-Others are untrained, uncertified fans with an innate ability with a paintbrush and hammer and wonderful way with words.
-But all keep their fans coming back for more.
-More ideas.
-More advice.
-More DIY tips.
+Others are inexperienced fans with a paintbrush’s innate ability and a hammer and pleasant way with words.
+No matter the background, they keep fans coming back for more ideas and advice.

-So, why are some Canadian DIY blogs great and others just ho-hum?
+So, why are some Canadian DIY blogs tremendous and others just ho-hum?
 What’s that “secret scent” that keeps faithful readers sniffing around for more?
 We’ve rounded up five of the best DIY blogs in Canada.
-Read on to find out why.

 What you’ll probably notice is that Tanya is big on the colour blue.
-It literally dominates her projects and, apparently, she’s struck a DIY nerve.
+It literally dominates her projects, and she’s struck a DIY nerve.
 Her turquoise kitchen makeover has been featured (and complimented) on Apartment Therapy, Better Homes and Gardens, Country Living magazine, Good Housekeeping, Elle Décor, HGTV, House Beautiful, Curbly and MSN Living, among others.
 The kudos don’t stop there.
 Dans Le Lakehouse also makes several “our-favourite-blog” lists, including:

 - Canada Home Trends Magazine: Reno Blogs We Love

 - Canadian House & Home Magazine – Best Canadian Design Blogs, Design Sites We Like, Top 20 Blogs/Websites Readers Love